 Melissa is our current Adoption/Medical Coordinator and a Board Member.
 She has been involved in animal welfare and veterinary medicine for 10+ years.
 She lives with her boyfriend in Tucson Arizona with their pets.
 She specializes in caring for the tiniest, sickest felines, as well as having experience with special needs cats/kittens.
 Melissa loves helping our foster families learn critical skills such as giving medications, administration of fluids and even tube feeding.

-Cortney is one of our Board members and has been fostering for over 15 years.
+Cortney is one of our Board Members and Behavior Coordinator.
+She has been fostering for over 15 years.
 She has focused on fostering cats and dogs but has also fostered other animals.
 She has been a dog trainer for over 15 years as well and works with adopters and rescue groups on dog training.
 Cortney specializes in handicapped animals, but also fosters several others.
 She has 2 personal cats who were both born with no front legs, several large breed dogs, horses, and more on her farm!

 Abby started her journey with SACR after losing her kitty companion, Alice in 2020.
 She adopted Simon after going back and forth between the idea of adopting or fostering.
 A year later, she was in a better situation to foster and had her first litter in February 2021.
 She has taken on lots of different kitties including medical cases, bottle babies and socialization cases.
-Since then she has become more active with SACR and runs our TikTok as well as took on the role as one of our Adoption Event Coordinators.
+Since then she has become more active with SACR and runs our TikTok as well as took on the role of Adoption Event Coordinator.

 A mother/daughter team.
 Our family moved to Tucson from Los Angeles a few years ago.
 In LA we worked heavily with Los Angeles Guinea Pig Rescue, the largest piggy rescue in the U.S. We fostered the unsocialized, underweight and the pregnant mamas.
 Karissa was the youngest (at age 8 to be allowed to volunteer.)
 When we moved to AZ, we really wanted to get involved with the community through local rescue.
 Unfortunately, Tucson does not have a piggy rescue, so we decided to turn our attention to one of our other loves, KITTENS!!
 We have been fosters with SACR since launching this year.
 We have many personal animals of our own, which we attribute to well rounded, socialized, loving kittens.
 Fostering is a great way for my daughter & I to work together.
 Not to mention how great it feels to know you saved a life and helped an animal find their fur-ever family!